mstuttgart/brazilcep/README.md

 ## About

-**BrazilCEP** is a minimalist and easy-to-use python library designed to query CEP (Postal Address Code) data.
+**BrazilCEP** is a minimalist and easy-to-use Python library designed to query CEP (Postal Address Code) data.

 Its objective is to provide a common query interface to all these search services, facilitating the integration of Python applications with these services.